 Over the past thirty years, individuals have had to become increasingly responsible for their own financial security after retirement.
 Prior to the 1980s, many Americans relied mainly on Social Security and employer-sponsored defined benefit (DB) pension plans.
-Today, by contrast, individuals are increasingly turning to defined contribution (DC) plans and Individual Retirement Accounts (IRAs) to help finance their retirement years.
+Today, by contrast, individuals are increasingly relying on defined contribution (DC) plans and Individual Retirement Accounts (IRAs) to help finance their retirement years.
 The transition to the DC retirement saving model has the advantage of permitting more worker flexibility and labor mobility than in the past, yet it imposes on workers a greater responsibility to plan, save, invest, and decumulate retirement wealth sensibly.
 Thus, retirement security will depend more and more on individuals' saving and planning decisions.

 Unfortunately, studies show that few individuals plan for retirement, and fewer develop and follow through on a financial plan for retirement (Lusardi and Mitchell, 2007a, 2008, 2009, 2011a,b).
-Financial literacy, and specifically the knowledge of financial concepts that are the basis for financial decision-making, is one important predictor of retirement planning, not just in the US but also worldwide (Lusardi and Mitchell, 2011c).
-In addition to knowledge of interest compounding and inflation, risk diversification has been singled out as a concept that is critically important for retirement planning and for several other financial decisions (Lusardi and Mitchell, 2011a,b,c, 2014; Lusardi and De Bassa Scheresberg, 2013).
-Self-efficacy with regard to financial decision-making also plays a role in the likelihood that an individual will follow through with retirement planning (Gutter, Copur, and Garrison, 2009; Shockey and Seiling, 2004).
-As employers move to give employees more responsibility for their own financial security in retirement, ensuring that workers are well equipped to make financial decisions becomes increasingly important.
+Financial literacy, and specifically the knowledge of financial concepts that are the basis for retirement-related financial decision-making, is one important predictor of retirement planning, not just in the US but also worldwide (Lusardi and Mitchell, 2011c).
+In addition to knowledge of interest compounding and inflation, risk diversification has been singled out as a concept that is critically important for retirement planning and for several other financial decisions (Lusardi and Mitchell, 2011a,b,c, 2014; Lusardi and De Bassa Scheserberg, 2013).
+Yet studies show that risk literacy worldwide is very low: for instance, an international survey showed that when compared to understanding of other financial concepts, knowledge of risk was by far the lowest (Lusardi, 2015).
+Self-efficacy with regard to financial decision-making also plays a role in the likelihood that an individual will follow through with retirement planning

+(Gutter, Copur, and Garrison, 2009; Shockey and Seiling, 2004).
+As employers move to give employees more responsibility for their own financial security in retirement, ensuring that workers are well-equipped to make financial decisions becomes increasingly important.

 Given the pressing need to improve financial literacy among individuals, financial education programs have become an important topic of research (Bernheim, Garrett, and Maki, 2001; Bernheim and Garrett, 2003; Lusardi and Mitchell 2007b, 2014; Atkinson, 2008).
-While findings are still mixed, there is emerging evidence that financial education can be made effective (Lusardi and Mitchell, 2014).
+Related work has also focused on financial education for young adults (examples include Brown, Van der Klaauw, Wen, and Zafar, 2013; Bechetti, Caiazza, and Coviello, 2013; Luhrmann, Serra-Garcia, and Winter, 2015; Walstad, Rebeck, and MacDonald, 2010; and Carlin and Robinson, 2012a, b).
+While findings are still mixed, there is emerging evidence that financial education is or can be made effective (Lusardi and Mitchell, 2014).
 However, recruiting individuals into educational seminars is a difficult task, and educational programs often require full-time instructors or counselors.
 This makes seminars costly and hence difficult to scale up.
-Research also finds that those consumers who need help the most are the least likely to seek various types of counseling (Meier and Sprenger, 2013).
+Research also finds that those consumers who need help the most are also the least likely to seek out educational programs (Meier and Sprenger, 2013).